jamesconfy/e-commerce-api/README.md

 # E-Commerce.API

-This is a basic e-commerce api were you can create a user, user can add products (does not implement admin authorisations) so therefore the products are added by the users, add items to a users cart and finally checkout (i.e buy the product)
+This is a basic e-commerce api were you can create a user, user can add products (does not implement admin authorisations) so therefore the products are added by the users, add items to a users cart and finally checkout (i.e buy the product).
+It uses Redis for caching to increase application peformance.

 ## Installation And Running